simp/simp-doc/docs/help/FAQ/Rsync.rst

 they may manage large numbers of files.
-Typically, like above, Puppet would have to checksum every file and see if it needed changing, with each file setting up a new connection to the Puppet server transferring each file indivudually.
+Typically, like above, Puppet would have to checksum every file and see if it needed changing, with each file setting up a new connection to the Puppet server transferring each file individually.
 A small number of file resources wouldn't be the end of the world when managing something with Puppet, but rsync limits every one of these files to one transaction and one resource.
 If you have a highly complex site, without rsync, this could grow your catalog to the point where Puppet would